Francis II of the Two Sicilies: Overthrow

-Thus, the Kingdom of the Two Sicilies ceased to exist and its territory was incorporated into that of the Kingdom of Sardinia (soon renamed the Kingdom of Italy), and Francis II was deposed.
-Francis and Maria Sophia first lived in Rome as guests of the Pope, where they maintained a government in exile recognized by some Catholic powers including France, Spain, Austria and Bavaria.
-After the Prussian victory against Austria in 1866 and subsequent expansion of Italian territory, they disbanded this government and left Rome before it was occupied by the Italians in 1870.
-They led a wandering life from then on, living in Austria, France, and Bavaria.
+Thus, the Kingdom of the Two Sicilies ceased to exist, and its territory was incorporated into that of the Kingdom of Sardinia (soon renamed the Kingdom of Italy), and Francis II was deposed.
+Francis and Maria Sophie first lived in Rome as guests of the Pope, where they maintained a government in exile that was recognised by some Catholic powers, including France, Spain, Austria-Hungary and Bavaria.
+After the Prussian victory against Austria in 1866 and the subsequent expansion of Italian territory, they disbanded this government and left Rome before it was occupied by the Italians in 1870.
+They led a wandering life from then on by living in Austria, France and Bavaria.
 In 1894, Francis died at Arco in Trentino (now north-eastern Italy, but at the time in Austria-Hungary).
 His widow survived him by 31 years and died in Munich.

 Upon the death of Francis II, his half-brother, Prince Alfonso, became the pretender to the throne of the Kingdom of the Two Sicilies.

 Cause of beatification and canonization

-On 11 December 2020, the cause of the beatification of King Francis II of the Two Sicilies was introduced by the Cardinal Crescenzio Sepe, the Archbishop of Naples.
+On 11 December 2020, the cause of the beatification of King Francis II of the Two Sicilies was introduced by Crescenzio Cardinal Sepe, the Archbishop of Naples.
 Pope Francis declared the king a Servant of God.

+In popular culture

+Francis II was portrayed by Giancarlo Giannini in the 1989 film 'O Re which was loosely based on his life.
+The film was well received and won several awards.